RhiannonSJ/PandoraTest/README.md

 ---------------------------------------------------------------------------------

-## Once therse comparisons have been made
+## Once these comparisons have been made
 Which performs best?

 PMA still needs to train its algorithms to find the primary